 The Seminars in Ignatian Leadership is a program provided to educators within the Jesuit Schools Network.
-The program offers a curriculum of leadership development within the context of Ignatius Loyola and his spiritual and vocational growth through his life.
+The Pasos Ignacianos model of the program offers a curriculum of leadership development within the context of Ignatius Loyola and his spiritual and vocational growth through his life.
 The program has been designed with adult learning theory specifically in mind.
 The program attempts to model Ignatian pedagogy by engaging Seminar participants in a continual interplay of experience, reflection and action.

 The four session themes and foci:

 - Session I – Loyola: Foundations of Leadership

 - Session II – Manresa: The Spiritual Leader

 - Session III – Paris: The Capable Leader